TEXAS COMMON COURSE NUMBERING SYSTEM

 Revisions, deletions, or additions to the curriculum can originate at any point within the instructional program structure.
 Faculty members may make recommendations for curriculum changes; this can also be accomplished by Instructional Deans, Executive Deans, Vice Presidents, President of Ellis County Campuses and the District President.

 The Vice President for Academic Affairs serves as the Chair of the Academic Council.
 Membership is appointed from the administrative and faculty ranks.
 Each faculty member serves on one year postings.

-The Department Chair, Instructional Dean, or Executive Dean must first approve any curricula or programmatic change prior to submission to the Academic Council.
-The Department Chair and/or Instructional or Executive Dean must then present the recommendations to the Academic Council for consideration.
-Additionally, the Academic Council may initiate curriculum changes and involve the appropriate personnel.
+The Department Dean, Executive Dean, and Vice President of Academic Affairs must first approve any curricula or programmatic change prior to submission to the Academic Council.
+The Department Chair and/or Executive Dean must then present the recommendations to the Academic Council for consideration.
+Additionally, Academic Council may initiate curriculum changes and involve the appropriate personnel.

-The Academic Council is a recommending body to the President’s Executive Leadership Team (PELT); therefore, all curriculum changes approved by the Academic Council are then recommended to PELT for final approval by the District President.
+The Academic Council is a recommending body to the President’s Leadership Team (LT); therefore, all curriculum changes approved by the Academic Council are then recommended to LT for final approval.
 Only program additions or deletions, including the adding of new courses, certificates or programs require the approval of the Navarro College Board of Trustees.
 Changes to degree plans do not require Board approval.
 Any new programs requiring more than 25% new courses must have SACSCOC approval prior to implementation.
 All program closures must have prior SACSCOC approval (see Substantive Change Procedures BH.1 and BH.2).